SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Happy'
+name: 'Answer 3 : A dog'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|282|Happy
+title: quiz|431|A dog
 labels: ''
 assignees: ''